Module phiml.backend.tensorflow.nets

 A model grouping layers into an object with training/inference features.

-There are two ways to instantiate a Model:
+There are three ways to instantiate a Model:

-1 - With the "Functional API", where you start from Input, you chain layer calls to specify the model's forward pass, and finally you create your model from inputs and outputs:
+You start from Input, you chain layer calls to specify the model's forward pass, and finally, you create your model from inputs and outputs:

 Note: Only dicts, lists, and tuples of input tensors are supported.
 Nested inputs are not supported (e.g. lists of list or dicts of dict).